 Remember, dialogue should sound real.

-The most effective dialogue is the conversations that readers can imagine your characters speaking, without all the clutter and distractions of incorrect punctuation, repetitive tags, adverbs, or synonyms.
-Reading your manuscript out loud, actually hearing how the conversations sound, will be the best way to see if you have your dialogue tags right.
+The most effective dialogue is the conversations which readers can imagine your characters speaking, without all the clutter and distractions of incorrect punctuation, repetitive tags, adverbs, or synonyms.